 John Wallace: Right.
-I showed up here post-bubble and the job was with a dot-com and I realized, two weeks in, that it’s going to be a train wreck.
+I showed up here post-bubble and the job was with a dot-com and I realized within two weeks that it’s going to be a train wreck.
 I gave it another month and thought I needed to get out.
-I went and worked for SAS, which is a big stable privately-held software company in North Carolina.
+I went and worked for SAS, which is a big, stable, privately-held software company in North Carolina.
 That was actually great.
 The opportunity to learn was there.
 I took them up on all the training that I can get.

 Sramana Mitra: What happened after SAS?
 Did you stay at SAS for a while?

-John Wallace: About three years.
-It’s pretty common to software companies that the services side to it is looked at as a drag on the numbers.
+John Wallace: For about three years.
+It’s pretty common in software companies that the services side is looked at as a drag on the numbers.
 I was an analytical consultant.
 It was a really great group.
 I was the analytic lightweight.
 It was mostly Ph.D.’s, Statistics, Math, and Engineering in this group.
-They wanted me because I had actually used the software in my graduate program which yielded a license set for them.
+They wanted me because I had actually used the software in my graduate program, which yielded a license set for them.